braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/your_analytics_dashboards/email_performance_dashboard.md

 The email performance dashboard allows you to view aggregate performance metrics for your entire email channel from both campaigns and Canvases.

-To use your email performance dashboard, go to **Overview** > **Email Performance Dashboard**, and select the date range for the period you want to view data for.
+To use your email performance dashboard, go to **Overview** > **Email Performance**, and select the date range for the period you want to view data for.
 Your date range can be up to one year in the past.

 <!---Placeholder image, replace with final design--->